NovatecConsulting/opentelemetry-training/tutorial/content/exercises/introduction/_index.md

 ## How to use this lab
 The lab resides in a single Git repository, which contains everything needed to run it across various environments.
-Within this repository, you'll find two main sections: the tutorial and the hands-on exercises.

 The tutorial is a static website that explains key concepts and guides you through the practical exercises.
 The hands-on exercises provide interactive experiences to help you grasp how to integrate OpenTelemetry into your applications.
 It's worth noting that these exercises focus on teaching concepts rather than replicating real-world deployment scenarios.